LaboratorioBasiDiDati-Univaq/SQL_Examples/README.md

 - All the *queries* developed during the lectures, as well as advanced code such as procedures and triggers, are included in a separate document together with examples and a brief explanation of the code.

-*This code will be developed and constantly updated starting from the second half of the course, so download it frequently, since it may get updated in the meanwhile.**
+*This code will be developed in the second half of the course, so download it frequently, since it may often get updated.**

 ---